sigp/lighthouse/book/src/mainnet-validator.md

 ### Step 2.
 Start an execution client and Lighthouse beacon node

-Start an execution client and Lighthouse beacon node according to [run a node](./run_a_node.md).
+Start an execution client and Lighthouse beacon node according to the [Run a Node](./run_a_node.md) guide.
 Make sure that both execution client and consensus client are synced.

 ### Step 3.
 Import validator keys to Lighthouse